isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/refreshsharingfolder-operation.md

 ### <a name="description"></a>Descrição

-O exemplo a seguir mostra uma resposta bem-sucedida a uma solicitação **RefreshSharingFolder** .
+O exemplo a seguir mostra uma resposta bem-sucedida a **uma solicitação RefreshSharingFolder.**

 ### <a name="code"></a>Código